 For our hand hewn mantel shelf, we kept most of the decor the same.
 We added a snowflake and wreath ornament to our window and exchanged the Christmas decor for silver tree ornaments.
 We also switched the greenery in the vase with white birch twigs.
 These simple transitions add cozy winter vibes to the walls of your home!

-To add winter touches to our Pierce Barnwood Buffet and 3 picture opening frame shelf, we swapped out some of the decor items that scream Christmas for decor in more neutral colors.
-We replaced the large reindeer on the shelf with a white small tree collection.
+To add winter touches to our reclaimed wood buffet and picture frame shelf, we swapped out some of the decor items that scream Christmas for decor in more neutral colors.
+We replaced the large reindeer on the shelf with a small white tree collection.
 On the buffet, we downsized the Christmas tree for a smaller potted tree, without the Christmas lights.

 We also added pine cones to a bowl along with a smaller reindeer figurine to continue highlighting the winter season without looking too Christmas-y.
 These simple changes make the shift from Christmas to winter home decor simple and beautiful.